conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

 ## ConcentrationRule

-Concentration Rules lets you declare a pattern for which topic creation will not lead to a real physical topic but rather use our Topic Concentration feature.
+Concentration Rules allow you to define patterns where topic creation won't generate a physical topic, but will instead use our Topic Concentration feature.

 ````yaml
 ---